thecartercenter/nemo/docs/production-setup.md

     sudo su - deploy
     cd elmo
-    nvm use
-    git pull
+    nvm use # v8.12 or higher only git pull

 If you want to upgrade to a particular version of ELMO, then try:

-    git checkout release-x.y
+    git checkout vX.Y

-where `x.y` is the version number you want.
+where `X.Y` (or `X.Y.Z`) is the version number you want.
 Otherwise you should ensure you're on the master branch:

     git checkout master

+If you get an error that `Your local changes to the following files would be overwritten by checkout`, you can usually fix it by doing `git reset --hard`.
+This will wipe out any local changes to the code, which shouldn't be a problem unless you changed it on purpose for some reason.

 Then:

     bundle install --without development test --deployment
-    yarn install
     bundle exec whenever -i elmo
     bundle exec rake assets:precompile
     bundle exec rake db:migrate

 Now be sure to check the [commit history of the local config file](https://github.com/thecartercenter/elmo/commits/develop/config/initializers/local_config.rb.example) and/or run:

-    diff config/initializers/local_config.rb config/initializers/local_config.rb.example
+    diff config/initializers/local_config.rb.example config/initializers/local_config.rb

 to see if anything needs to be updated in your local configuration.